$n$-plectic Maxwell Theory: Dynamical equations and canonical variables

-${\hbox{\sffamily\bfseries\slshape{Grassman variables.}}}$ They appear in the {\sffamily{BRST}} and {{\sffamily BV}} formalisms with the use of ghosts, anti-ghosts ...
-Here we feel the connection to the {\em conceptual} setting of the supersymmetric landscape \cite{deligne} - where additional virtual {\em matter} degree of freedom is related to the notion of ghost.
-From the mathematical perspective, the graded scenario and the Gerstenhaber algebra \cite{Gersten} are important geometric structure.
-In the multisymplectic landscape, we notice the use of Grassman-odd variables in the work of F. H\'elein and J. Kouneiher \cite{HK-01} or of S. Hrabak \cite{Hrabbak01} \cite{Hrabbak02}.
+${\hbox{\em{Grassman variables.}}}$ They appear in the {\sffamily{BRST}} and {{\sffamily BV}} formalisms with the concept of ghosts and anti-ghosts.\footnote{We find the connection to the {conceptual} setting of the supersymmetric landscape \cite{deligne} - where additional virtual {matter} degree of freedom is related to the notion of ghost.
+From the mathematical perspective, the graded scenario and the Gerstenhaber algebra \cite{Gersten} are important geometric structure} In the multisymplectic landscape, we find Grassman-odd variables in the work of F. H\'elein and J. Kouneiher \cite{HK-01} and of S. Hrabak \cite{Hrabbak01} \cite{Hrabbak02}.